Tonyramarn/docs/content/github/administering-a-repository/defining-the-mergeability-of-pull-requests/about-protected-branches.md

 Requires all comments on the pull request to be resolved before it can be merged to a protected branch.
 This ensures that all comments are addressed or acknowledged before merge.
 {% endif %}

-### Require signed commits
+### Require signed commits tony

 When you enable required commit signing on a branch, contributors {% ifversion fpt %}and bots{% endif %} can only push commits that have been signed and verified to the branch.
-For more information, see "[About commit signature verification](/articles/about-commit-signature-verification)."
+For more information, see "[About commit signature verification](/articles/about-commit-signature-verification)."tony

 {% note %}